Tran-Dac-Thuong/healthcare-backend-fullstack/README.md

 ## Installation Guide

 Open Mysql (Xampp) and run the attachment healthcare.sql to create a database named thuong with available data.

+Access the link http://localhost:3000/system/user-manage to switch to the user management page.

+If the link requires login, you can log in with an admin or doctor account.

+### Admin account

+Email: dev@gmail.com

+Password: 321

+### Doctor account

+Email: doctor1@gmail.com

+Password: 321